-In the last couple years, we have become more aware of and more concerned about all the people who watch us when we’re online.
+In the last couple of years, we have become more aware of and more concerned about all the people who watch us when we’re online.
 Big tech companies, like Google and Facebook, use our personal information to sell targeted ads.
 They listen in on our conversations with Alexa.
 Governments can use our internet traffic, stored at the ISP, to spy on us.
 Sometimes, it’s some nefarious character monitoring traffic on public WIFI.

 What can you do to protect yourself?
 You need a VPN.